Places

 Dreaming About an Ancient Office: Meaning, Psychology & Symbolism

-Dreaming of an ancient office can reflect a desire for structure and understanding of past experiences.
+Dreaming of an ancient office often reflects nostalgia and unresolved past issues.

 Written by: DreamMeaning Editorial Team